Need a hand? We got you!

 If you have reached this stage, Congratulations! you have passed our rigorous screening process and are ready to join the ranks among the highly qualified candidates at The Nanny Loft.
 At this time, we will sit down with you to gather a few more details and discuss your desired employment arrangements to complete and finalize your Nanny Profile.
 We will provide this profile to prospective employers as we match you to those families we feel are most suited to your experience and expectations.

-Nannies and caregivers must be willing to commit to one year to be represented for a permanent placement.
+Nannies must be willing to commit to one year to be represented for a permanent placement.
 If you are unable to commit to one year please inquire about our temporary services.

 Our screening process typically takes 1 week depending on your communication as well as how quickly we can reach your previous employers.
-Once you are through our screening process most nannies find their dream job within 1- 4 weeks.
+Once you are through our screening process most nannies find their dream job within 2- 8 weeks.
+Babysitters are matched with clients immediately after the screening process.

 Yes.
 We do not accept jobs from families who are unwilling or unable to pay their employees legally.